mabellan/a-simple-blog/README.md

 The application uses PostgreSQL as its database and can be easily deployed using Docker Compose.
 It also comes with simple tests to ensure its functionality.

-This repository serves as a showcase of my programming skills and can also serve as a foundation for anyone looking to build a similar blog application.
+This repository serves as a showcase of my programming skills and can also serve as a foundation for anyone looking to build a similar API application.

 ## Features